-The ASUS PG259QN is the best gaming monitor available for serious competitive gaming thanks to its 360Hz refresh rate, fast pixel response time, and NVIDIA G-SYNC.
+The ASUS PG259QN is one of the best gaming monitors available for serious competitive gaming thanks to its 360Hz refresh rate, fast pixel response time, and NVIDIA G-SYNC.
 It also offers plenty of additional features, such as ULMB, ergonomic design with RGB lighting, and more!

 For average gamers though, the premium cost of 360Hz and G-SYNC most likely won’t be worth the double price over the 240Hz FreeSync IPS models as the improvement in motion clarity is rather minor.

 The ASUS ROG Swift PG259QN is one of the first 360Hz gaming monitors available!

 In addition, it features rapid response time, low input lag, and NVIDIA G-SYNC with ULMB, which makes this display an absolute delight for competitive gamers.

 Average gamers, on the other hand, may not be as fascinated by it due to its low 1080p resolution and high price tag, but this display is intended only for the most hardcore FPS players out there.